FAQs Regarding SARS-CoV-2 PCR Testing

 - Face covering is required when coming to your testing appointment

-- Arrive at the time of your appointment, and follow all directional signage and staff instructions
+- Arrive at the time of your appointment; follow all directional signage and staff instructions

-- Have your appointment QR code ready to scan as you reach check-in
+- Have your ReOpenCU greenpass and appointment QR code ready to show on entry and to scan as you reach check-in

 - At the check-in desk, present your QR code for scanning.
 This will check you in for your appointment

 - You will be given a label for your specimen.
-This is your personal label and must not be misplaced
+This is your personal label and must not be dropped or lost

 - You will then be directed into a testing booth